isomerpages/moe-zhangdepri/_non-ip-core-curriculum/ICT.md

 Through the learning experiences from this programme, we hope that the students will develop a basic understanding of coding, acquire basic engineering and design skills and be exposed to science, technology and engineering practices.

+##### **Curriculum Integration**

+ICT is integrated into subjects to empower pupils’ learning.
+It also aims to encourage pupils to be Self-Directed Learners and ignite their passion for life-long learning.

+##### **Cyber Wellness Programme**

+Cyber Wellness Programme follows the MOE Cyber Wellness Framework and adhered to the guiding Two Principles: ‘Respect for Self and Others’ and ‘Safe and Responsible Use’.

+There are three key programmes under Cyber Wellness.

+*   Safer Internet Day

+*   Cyber Wellness Week

+*   Cyber Wellness Ambassadors Programme

+These programmes are aligned to our School-Wide Approach “Aware-Behave-Choice”.